zorangogusev/articlesvuelaravel/README.md

 run docker in .docker/dev/ folder
     sudo docker-compose up -d --build

+add in /etc/hosts file <ipaddres> articlesvuelaravel.deb.test
-if is used vbox in the browser on ip-of-vbox:8080 or localhost:8080
+if is used vbox in the browser on articlesvuelaravel.deb.test:8080/ or articlesvuelaravel.deb.test

 can connect to mariadb on port 4306
             - MYSQL_ROOT_PASSWORD=zoran